tristanMatthias/spiral/articles/6-conditions-of-change/potential/index.md

 So next time, before jumping into that new exercise routine, company structure, or country, have a look at your own **Potential**.
 Are you **Closed** in some areas, and **Open** in others?
 Where could you be more flexible?
 What is holding you **Arrested**, limiting your options?

-Next up, we’ll take a look at Solutions, and how focusing on where we’re at can make all the difference.
+(Next up, we’ll take a look at Solutions)[/articles/6-conditions-of-change/solutions/], and how focusing on where we’re at can make all the difference.

 [👈 Back to all conditions](/articles/6-conditions-of-change/)